mintlayer/mintlayer-core/README.md

 The logging of mintlayer-core is configured via the `RUST_LOG` environment variable.
 All log messages are printed to the terminal screen; we prefer simplicity over complicated log machinery.
 For example, to see all logs of the `info` level and above (the default level for normal operation), you can run the node with `RUST_LOG=info cargo run --bin node-daemon -- testnet`.
 If you're facing an issue, it's recommended to use `RUST_LOG=debug` instead.
 We recommend using these commands that not only print the logs on the screen, but also write them to a file in case you face an issue.
 On Linux, this can be achieved using `tee` as shown below.

-If the `RUST_LOG` environment variable is not specified, the debug level `info` will be used by default.
+If the `RUST_LOG` environment variable is not specified, the log level `info` will be used by default.

 Here are the commands as recommended for different scenarios: